academe/SagePay/README.md

     // Send the request to SagePay, get the response, The request and response will also
     // be saved in whatever storage you are using.

     $register->sendRegistration();

 The response will provide details of what to do next: it may be a fail, or give a SagePay URL to jump to, or just a simple data validation error to correct.
 If `$register->getField('Status')` is "OK" then redirect the user to `$register->getField('NextURL')` otherwise handle the error.

-Somewhere above you need to tell the registration which platform you want to sent to (test or live).

 SagePay is very strict on data validatin.
 If a postcode is too long, or an address has an invalid character in, then it will reject the registration, but will not be very clear exactly why it was rejected, and